-Despite what you may have heard, Winter’s a great time to camp!
+Despite what you may have heard, winter’s a great time to camp!
 The cooler weather typically means fewer crowds, less bugs and more campfires (our favourite).
-That said, there are definitely some tips and tricks to consider to ensure your winter camping holiday in an enjoyable one.
+That said, there are definitely some tips and tricks to consider to ensure your winter camping holiday is an enjoyable one.
 Embrace the outdoors with our top six winter camping tips!

 1. Pre-trip planning